WebAssembly/spec/md-proto/WebAssembly.md

 ### Pages

-[*Pages*] in WebAssembly are 64 [KiB], and are the units used in linear memory size declarations and resize operations.
+[*Pages*] in WebAssembly are 64 [KiB], and are the units used in linear memory size declarations and size operations.

 [*Pages*]: https://en.wikipedia.org/wiki/Page_(computer_memory)